Non-minimal Coupling Inflation and Dark Matter under the $\mathbb{Z}_{3}$ Symmetry: Model

 Note that any quartic coupling terms have been excluded under $\mathbb{Z}_{3}$ symmetry, and the cubic $\mu_{3}$ term breaks a $\mathbb{Z}_3$ symmetry softly.
 In the unitary gauge, the fields ($H$ and $S$) can be parameterized as,

-After the symmetry breaking, we assume the globe vacuum is $(v_h, v_s)$ with $v_{h} = 246.22~\mathrm{GeV}$ being the $H$ VEV and $v_s$ being the $S$ real part VEV, which spontaneously breaks the electroweak symmetry and the $\mathbb{Z}_{3}$ symmetry.
-In the broken $\mathbb{Z}_{3}$ phase, the imaginary part of $S$, the pseudo-Goldstone $\chi$, is still stable, which can be the DM; while we identify the real part of $S$ to be the inflaton.
-We will study each of them in detail in the following.
+In this paper, we only focus on the single-field inflation as one of many possibilities, where we set the global vacuum as $(v_h, v_s)$ with $v_{h} = 246.2~\mathrm{GeV}$ being the $H$ VEV and $v_s$ being the VEV of $S$ real part.
+They spontaneously break the electroweak symmetry and the $\mathbb{Z}_{3}$ symmetry after the end of the inflation.
+We find that the imaginary part of $S$, the pseudo-Goldstone $\chi$, is still stable.
+So the real and imaginary parts of the complex scalar field can be the inflaton and the dark matter respectively.
+There exists only the inflaton in the inflation stage; the dark matter and Higgs particles are produced until the reheating stage, by the inflaton decays.